AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     After you set the preview duration, the server returns the preview video instead of the whole video when you use ApsaraVideo Player SDK for Android to play the video.

     You can use the preview feature by using ApsaraVideo Player SDK for Android with ApsaraVideo VOD.
 The playback sources that support the preview feature are VidSts and VidAuth.
-For more information about how to set and use the preview feature, see [Configure the preview feature for VOD resources]().
+For more information about how to set and use the preview feature, see [Configure the preview feature for VOD resources](/intl.en-US/Best Practice/Configure the preview feature for VOD resources.md).
 After you enable the preview feature, you can call the `setPreviewTime()` method in VidPlayerConfigGen to set the preview duration.
-The following code uses VidSts as an example:
+In the following example, VidSts is used.

     ```
     VidSts vidSts = new VidSts;